SaucySalamander/potato-tutorial/README.md

 ## Current Objective

-Create a simple program that can render graphics to the screen.
+Working on understanding and mapping out the setup of the vulkan api.

 ## Current progress

+I rendered a triangle to the screen!!!!!!

 Working through the [ash tutorials](https://github.com/unknownue/vulkan-tutorial-rust).